Tesla Model Y: Model Y L

 In June 2025, Tesla introduced the three-row, six-seater version of the Model Y, marketed as the Model Y L. Debuting in China and produced at Gigafactory Shanghai, the variant introduces a six-seat configuration with a lengthened cabin and upgraded interior features.
-It is equipped with 19-inch aero wheels in a new design and offers a new exterior colour option called Cosmic Silver.
+It is equipped with 19-inch aero wheels in a new design and offers a new exterior color option called Cosmic Silver.
 Deliveries in China commenced on September 2, 2025.

 The Model Y L measures 4976 mm in length, 1982 mm in width, 1668 mm in height, and has a 3040 mm wheelbase.
 Compared with the standard Model Y, it is 179 mm longer and 44 mm taller, with most of the added length contributing to a longer wheelbase.
 The redesigned roofline and rear spoiler result in a drag coefficient of 0.216.
 The curb weight of the Model Y L is 2088 kg, which is 96 kg more than the dual-motor AWD version of the standard Model Y.

+On March 13, 2026, Tesla officially launched the Model Y L in Australia and New Zealand, marking its first release outside of the Chinese domestic market.
+In these countries, the variant is marketed as the "Premium Long Range AWD," with customer deliveries scheduled to commence in the second quarter of 2026.
+This model was also launched in the Philippines in March 2026 as the first Southeast Asian country to receive the Model Y L. On July 2, 2026, Tesla launched the Model Y L in the United States.